daryamakavchik/react-burger/README.md

 * React DnD
 * WebSocket

+## Notes
-Backend, database and API were developed by Yandex Practicum team and are stored on the company's server separately from this project.
+- Backend, database and API were developed by Yandex Practicum team and are stored on the company's server separately from this project
-Some pages are protected by authorization, API data transfer passes through a secure connection.
+- Websocket connection to API provides real-time order feed update
+- Different routes protect pages for authorized and guest users
+- After succesful authorization a user is redirected to the last page he requested
+- Modals have their unique URLs and can be opened as separate pages when reloaded or with direct link
+- Modals can be closed with the 'X' button, click outside modal or 'Esc' key
+- User authorization is implemented with JWT and refresh token (becomes stale in 20 minutes)

 ## Installation